Skip to main content

 Instructor H-1B positions are concentrated in major tech hubs and metropolitan areas with strong technology ecosystems.
 The San Francisco Bay Area (including San Jose, Sunnyvale, and Mountain View) and Seattle-Redmond corridor dominate due to headquarters of major tech employers.
 New York City attracts Instructors across finance, media, and tech sectors.
 Emerging hubs like Austin, Denver, and Raleigh-Durham offer growing opportunities with lower costs of living compared to coastal cities.

-New York, NY has the highest concentration of Instructor H-1B filings with 297 positions at a median salary of $85,000.
+New York, NY has the highest concentration of Instructor H-1B filings with 314 positions at a median salary of $85,000.
+The highest-paying location is Stanford, CA at $90,000 median.

 How have Instructor salaries changed over time?